joshuarrr/drops/docs/archive/v2_animation_behavior.md

 # Shader Demo V2 Animation Behavior

-## Current Issues

-The current animation implementation in Shader Demo V2 is using the v3 simple animation.
-It currently has the following issues:

-1. **Animation is working but not respecting slider controls**:
-   - Animations are visible but don't respect user-defined slider values
-   - Animation speed, mode, and easing settings from UI controls have no effect
-   - Parameter locking system is currently bypassed

-2. **Affected Shaders**:
+**Affected Shaders**:

 - Color Effect Shader
 - Blur Effect Shader
 - Noise Effect Shader
 - Chromatic Effect Shader
 - Rain Effect Shader
 - Ripple Effect Shader

 ## Desired Animation Behavior

+All lockable sliders now capture a **user-defined range**.
+By default the slider presents a single handle (max) with the minimum pinned at 0.
+When animation is toggled on—or when users lower the min—the dual-handle range becomes visible.
+Animations read exclusively from this min/max envelope.

 ### Animation Modes

 1. **Pulse Mode**:
-   - Creates a smooth oscillation between the user-defined slider value and zero, then back to the slider value
+   - Creates a smooth oscillation between the user-defined **min** and **max** values on the range slider
    - Should follow a sine wave pattern
    - Speed controlled by the animation speed slider (affects only transition speed)
-   - Animation should always start from the current slider value (no jumping)
+   - Animation should always start from the current value marker (no jumping)

 2. **Randomized Mode**:
-   - For unlocked parameters: Smoothly animates from the user-defined slider value to random values across the parameter's full range (min to max)
+   - For unlocked parameters: Smoothly animates between random values constrained to the user-defined min/max window
-   - Should continuously generate new random values to animate between with smooth transitions (no abrupt jumps)
+   - Should continuously generate new random values with smooth transitions (no abrupt jumps)
    - Speed controlled by the animation speed slider (affects only transition speed)
-   - Animation should always start from the current slider value (no jumping)
+   - Animation should always start from the current value marker (no jumping)

 ### Parameter Locking System

 1. **Locked Parameters**:
    - When a parameter is locked:
-     - Parameter stays fixed at the slider value (no animation)
+     - Parameter stays fixed at the user’s max handle value (no animation)
+     - Range slider collapses to a single static handle
      - This applies to both Pulse and Randomized modes

 2. **Unlocked Parameters**:
    - When a parameter is unlocked:
-     - In Pulse mode: Parameter oscillates between the slider value and zero, then back to the slider value
+     - In Pulse mode: Parameter oscillates between the user-defined min and max handles
-     - In Randomized mode: Parameter animates between the slider value and random values across the parameter's full range
+     - In Randomized mode: Parameter animates between random values within the user-defined min/max window

 ### Animation Controls